Saskatchewan Highway 11: Saskatoon to Highway 2

 This segment of Highway 11 travels north-northeast roughly paralleling the South Saskatchewan River to its northern terminus at Highway 2, about 6.5 km south of downtown Prince Albert.
 From the intersection with Highway 12, Highway 11 heads north-east then north-northeast to the city of Warman.
 At Warman, it intersects with Highway 784 at central part of the city and Highway 305 (via a partial cloverleaf) at the north end.
 From 305, it turns north and travels through Osler.
 About a mile north of Osler, the highway resumes its north-northeasterly travel and provides access to the communities of Reinland, Neuanlage, Hochstadt, and Hague.
 At Hague, it intersects with Highway 785.
 Highway 11 travels a further 17.3 km from the intersection with 785 to the town of Rosthern and Highway 312.
 Valley Regional Park, situated on the western shore of Rempel Lake, is about a mile further along 11 on the eastern side of the highway.
 Continuing from the regional park, Highway 11 heads past Duck Lake to the town of Duck Lake and the intersection with Highways 212 and 783.
 Duck Lake is near the location of the Battle of Duck Lake that occurred in 1885.
 There is the commemorative Duck Lake Monument west along Highway 212.
 The final leg of this stretch of highway from Duck Lake to its northern terminus travels in a north-easterly direction.
 It travels through the Nisbet Provincial Forest with several access points along the highway.
 Coming out of the forest, Highway 11 pulls away from the South Saskatchewan River as the river turns east while the highway continues north-east.
-It passes through MacDowall and Clouston before reaching its northern terminus at Highway 2 south of Prince Albert.
+It passes through MacDowall and Clouston before reaching its northern terminus at Highway 2 (Veterans Memorial Highway) south of Prince Albert.
 The North Saskatchewan River is only 7.1 km north of Highway 11's northern terminus.